nikku/wuffle/README.md

 ## Features

 * Multi-repository / organization support
+* Maps cards to columns via issue labels and/or close states
+* Allows you to filter cards by name, issue label, and more
+* Automatically moves cards across columns, as you develop
-* Private repository support (you only see the issues you'd see on GitHub, too)
+* Supports private repositories: Visitors only see cards for issues they see on GitHub, too
-* Only contributors can move/reorder issues on the board
+* Contributors can move/reorder cards
-* Configure columns and GitHub label to column mappings
-* Automatically moves your issues across columns, as you develop
-* Filter issues by name, issue label, and more
+* Simple setup: Connects to GitHub as a [GitHub app](https://developer.github.com/apps/)

 ## Resources